lewisphelan/wordpress-mamp-quick-deploy/README.md

 Things to add:
   - Change MAMP root directory to $PROJECTNAME
+  - Eliminate need to use the install.php onboarding page.
   - Fallback to curl if wget is not installed.
   - Option to skip db name, user and pass entry.
   - Suggestions?
 Let me know!